Start your care

 Knowing how the funding works can help you feel more prepared, informed, and confident when speaking with planners, clinicians, or support coordinators.

-Where NDIS SIL Funding Comes From
+Where SIL Funding Comes From

 For eligible participants, SIL is usually funded through the Core Supports budget, specifically within the Assistance with Daily Living category.